 It is a very popular neighborhood among students.
 It’s very close to Ludwig Maximilian University Campus, The Technical University of Munich, and the Munich Academy of Fine Arts.
 It is north of the Altstadt city center, well known for its historic architecture, and easily bikeable.
 Psst..it’s the “Hipster” quarter of Munich.

 It is an amazing neighborhood for young professionals and is surely the place to be if you want to be in the center of the hustle and bustle.

 Finding a flat here is super difficult because of its popularity, so make sure to plan as far in advance as possible if you want to move here.

 Maxvorstadt is full of charming cafes, art galleries, and small businesses as well.

-It is well known for its village feel and a large number of small local pubs.
+It is well known for its village feel and many small local pubs.
 It’s suitable for families as well, and the rent is much more affordable due to its distance from the city center.

-Garching is a great town to consider if you want to get away from the business and high rental fees in Munich city center, but still want to be relatively close to Munich.
+Garching is a great town to consider if you want to get away from the business and high rental fees in Munich’s city center but still want to be relatively close to Munich.
 Garching is about 30 minutes away from the city center.

 Areas to avoid

 There are only a few areas I’d say you really should avoid in Munich, but I would steer clear of the areas near the Hauptbahnhof- or the main train station, especially at night!
 Other areas to consider avoiding are Milbertshofen and Hasenbergl.